GMikawa/ceftazidime-tem1-chromosomal-sequence-combinations/README.md

-# Chromosomal sequence combinations associated with substantially elevated ceftazidime MIC in *blaTEM-1*-only *Escherichia coli*
+# Chromosomal Sequence Combinations Associated with Substantially Elevated Ceftazidime MIC in *blaTEM-1*-only *Escherichia coli*

 This repository contains the public analysis and figure-generation code supporting the manuscript.
 The analysis uses 176 *blaTEM-1*-only *E. coli* pathogens with exact ceftazidime MIC measurements and corresponding public NCBI genome assemblies.